NHL on ESPN: Third return to ESPN and ABC: 2021–present

 On September 16, after ESPN released their slate of games for the 2021–22 season, SportsCenter anchor and ESPN Social host Arda Ocal announced that he too would host select game broadcasts.
 On October 2, former referee Dave Jackson joined the network as a rules analyst, an NHL first.
 Early into the 2021–22 season, ESPN added former NBC analyst Dominic Moore, who had hosted the expansion draft with Weekes and ESPN College Football personality Chris Fowler.
-Laura Rutledge, host of NFL Live and SEC Nation, joined the NHL on ESPN team for their coverage of the 2022 NHL All-Star Game, in a celebrity interviewer role.
-After preparing for and playing in the 2022 Winter Olympics in Beijing, Knight made her ESPN debut on the March 10, 2022, episode of "The Point", coincidentally on the first anniversary of ESPN regaining the rights to broadcast the NHL.
+Laura Rutledge, host of NFL Live and SEC Nation, joined the NHL on ESPN team for their coverage of the 2022 NHL All-Star Game in a celebrity interviewer role.
+After preparing for and playing in the 2022 Winter Olympics in Beijing, Knight made her ESPN debut on the March 10, 2022, episode of The Point, coincidentally on the first anniversary of ESPN regaining the rights to broadcast the NHL.
 Bolden, who has been working as a pro scout for the Los Angeles Kings since 2020, made her official ESPN on-air debut a week later.
 After the regular season kicked into high gear, Knight and Bolden were the only two who still had to make their on-air debuts with ESPN.

 Occasionally, other well-known ESPN personalities like Jeremy Schaap, Kevin Connors, Michael Eaves, and Max McGee will be added in fill-in roles on The Point and In the Crease.
-Mike Monaco, Roxy Bernstein, and Caley Chelios, daughter of Chris, have also filled in on game coverage.
+Mike Monaco, Roxy Bernstein, and Caley Chelios (daughter of Chris) have also filled in on game coverage.
 Subban and TSN's Gord Miller, Ferraro's broadcast partner for Maple Leafs games on TSN, joined ESPN for the Stanley Cup Playoffs.
 Tortorella left ESPN after their first season to become the new head coach of the Philadelphia Flyers.
 After holding two stints with ESPN during the playoffs, the network announced that Subban would be joining their coverage full-time beginning with the 2022–23 season, holding both studio analyst and color commentator roles.
-This came after his most recent retirement announcement.
+This came after his retirement announcement.

 ESPN also confirmed that Spanish language coverage of the NHL would air on ESPN Deportes and ESPN Latin America.
 Kenneth Garay and Eitán Benezra would be the main play-by-play commentators, while Carlos Rossell and Antonio Valle contribute analysis and color commentary.
 Rigoberto Plascencia was later added as another play-by-play announcer.